hackergrrl/sailing-patchfoo/README.md

 Patchfoo doesn't (yet) have a user interface for writing a profile for yourself, such as setting your nickname, profile description, avatar, etc.

-Fortunately, you can use the `sbot` command to do this, by publishing JSON messages by hand with type `about`.
-To see examples of any message type on SSB, you can run `sbot messagesByType about | less`.
+Fortunately, you can use the `ssb-server` command to do this, by publishing JSON messages by hand with type `about`.
+To see examples of any message type on SSB, you can run `ssb-server messagesByType about | less`.

 You can find your own public key (your true identity) using

 ```
-$ sbot whoami
+$ ssb-server whoami
 ```

 Set your nick name:

 ```
-$ sbot publish --type about --about PUBLIC_KEY --name NAME
+$ ssb-server publish --type about --about PUBLIC_KEY --name NAME
 ```

 Set a profile description:

 ```
-$ sbot publish --type about --about PUBLIC_KEY --description 'hi im NAME, I like..'
+$ ssb-server publish --type about --about PUBLIC_KEY --description 'hi im NAME, I like..'
 ```

 # Open patchfoo